Background pattern

 insulin degludec

-Read this entire leaflet carefully before you start using this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist, or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor, pharmacist, or nurse.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-In patients with type 1 diabetes mellitus, Tresiba must be used always in combination with rapid-acting insulins administered in relation to meals.
+In patients with type 1 diabetes mellitus, Tresiba must always be used in combination with rapid-acting insulins administered in relation to meals.

-• if you are allergic to insulin degludec or any of the other components of this medication (listed in section 6).
+• if you are allergic to insulin degludec or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-• Low blood sugar (hypoglycemia) – If your blood sugar level is too low, follow the instructions in section 4.
+• Low blood sugar level (hypoglycemia) – If your blood sugar level is too low, follow the instructions in section 4.

-• High blood sugar (hyperglycemia) – If your blood sugar level is too high, follow the instructions in section 4.
+• High blood sugar level (hyperglycemia) – If your blood sugar level is too high, follow the instructions in section 4.

-Changes in skin at the injection site
+Changes in the skin at the injection site

 Children and adolescents

-Other medications and Tresiba
+Other medicines and Tresiba

 Your blood sugar level may decrease (hypoglycemia) if you take:

-• other diabetes medications (oral and injectable)
+• other diabetes medicines (oral and injectable)

 • sulfonamides, to treat infections